 Is the cloud secure?
 This is a question we help answer for our customers all the time.
 The better question is: ‘How secure is the cloud?’
 It comes down to understanding how your on-premise security compares with security in the cloud.
 Which one is more secure?
 We’ve developed a side-by-side comparison of on-prem and cloud security to help you decide what’s right for you.

 On-Prem v.
 Cloud Comparison

 On-Prem Security: You may have the feeling that you have complete control over your hardware, software and data by keeping it on-prem, but here’s the rub: Unauthorized access and data breaches happen all the time at on-prem systems guarded by IT departments.
 Connectivity is king and computer systems, whether on-prem or in the cloud, are accessible via networks.
 Every system is at risk.

 Security in the Cloud: Cloud infrastructure is more secure because it has tougher security controls built into their hardware.
-Office 365 data centers are designed to protect data from unauthorized access through the use of badges and smart cards, biometric scanners, security officers, video surveillance and two-factor authentication.
+Microsoft 365 data centers are designed to protect data from unauthorized access through the use of badges and smart cards, biometric scanners, security officers, video surveillance and two-factor authentication.
 They’re monitored using motion sensors, video surveillance, and security breach alarms.
 They’re also protected against fire and natural disasters.
 Does your on-prem solution have all of those precautions in place?

 The question of manpower and maintenance